AGolz/Born2beRoot/README.md

 Thus, we pass the inst.text parameter to the installer

-## Part V: The Anaconda Installer - Facilitating the Rocky Linux Installation
+## Part IV: The Anaconda Installer - Facilitating the Rocky Linux Installation

 Anaconda is the installation program used by Rocky Linux, Fedora, CentOS, and other Linux distributions.
 It is a versatile and powerful tool that allows you to install Linux on your system exactly how you want it.